camunda/camunda-docs/optimize/self-managed/optimize-deployment/migration-update/camunda-8/instructions.md

 - [Back up your Elasticsearch instance](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html) in case something goes wrong during the migration process.
 This is recommended, but optional.
 - Make sure that you have enough storage available to perform the migration.
 During the migration process it can be the case that up to twice the amount of the storage of your Elasticsearch data is needed.
 (Highly recommended)
 - Back up your `environment-config.yaml` and `environment-logback.xml` located in the `config` folder of the root directory of your current Optimize.
 (Optional)
-- If you are using Optimize plugins it might be required to adjust those plugins to the new version.
-To do this, go to the project where you developed your plugins, increase the project version in maven to new Optimize version and build the plugin again (checkout the [plugin guide](../plugins/plugin-system.md) for the details on that).
-Afterwards, add the plugin jar to the `plugin` folder of your new Optimize distribution.
-(Optional)
-- Start the new Optimize version, as described in the [installation guide](../install-and-start.md).
+- Start the new Optimize version, as described in the [installation guide](../../install-and-start.md).
 - It is very likely that you configured the logging of Optimize to your needs and therefore you adjusted the `environment-logback.xml` in the `config` folder of the root directory of your **old** Optimize.
 You can now use the backed up logging configuration and put it in the `config` folder of the **new** Optimize to keep your logging adjustments.
 (Optional)

 ### 2. Rolling update to the new Elasticsearch version